Just a standard yellow curry powder mix will do here. Use your favorite.

 - 1 Tbsp, packed, brown sugar

-1 Heat the oil in a large sauté pan on medium heat.
+1 Infuse the oil with garlic: Heat the oil in a large sauté pan on medium heat.
 Add the garlic and let cook until the garlic starts to get browned.
 Use a slotted spoon to remove the garlic from the oil.
 Discard (or eat as a snack) the garlic.

-2 Add the chopped onions to the pan and let cook until translucent (about 4 minutes).
+2 Cook the onions: Add the chopped onions to the pan and let cook until translucent (about 4 minutes).

-3 While the onions are cooking, in a small bowl, mix together the curry powder and 2 tablespoons of water.
+3 Make curry paste, add to onions, add butter: While the onions are cooking, in a small bowl, mix together the curry powder and 2 tablespoons of water.
 Stir with a spoon until you have a smooth, thin paste.
 Once the onions are translucent, stir in the curry paste.
-Let bubble and cook for 2 minutes.
+Let bubble and cook for 1 minute.
 Stir in the butter.

-4 Add the chopped apples and salt to the pan.
+4 Add apples, water, brown sugar: Add the chopped apples and salt to the pan.
 Add 1 1/2 cups of water, or enough water to just almost cover the apples.
 Stir in the brown sugar.

-5 Bring to a boil and reduce to a simmer.
+5 Simmer until thickened and cooked through: Bring to a boil and reduce to a simmer.
 Let cook, uncovered, on a low simmer for 30 minutes, until thickened and cooked through.
 Add more water if needed if the mixture starts to stick to the pan.